mt-cs/Personalized-Fashion-Recommendations/README.md

 - garment_group_n - section number, 56 unique values
 - garment_group_name - section name, 56 unique values
 - detail_desc - 43 404 unique values

-#### 2. customers.csv
-Unique indentifier of a customer:
-- customer_id - an unique identifier of the customer

-5 product related columns:
-- FN - binary feature (1 or NaN)
-- Active - binary feature (1 or NaN)
-- club_member_status - status in a club, 3 unique values
-- fashion_news_frequency - frequency of sending communication to the customer, 4 unique values
-- age - age of the customer
-- postal_code - postal code (anonimized), 352 899 unique values

-#### 3. transactions_train.csv
-The transaction dataset is the largest database containing everyday transactions in two years period.
-It contains 31788324 rows × 5 columns:
-- t_dat - Date of a transaction in format YYYY-MM-DD but provided as a string.
-- customer_id - A unique identifier of every customer (mapped to the customer_id in customers table)
-- article_id - A unique identifier of every article (mapped to the article_id in articles table)
-- price : Price of purchase
-- sales_channel_id - sales channel 1 or 2

 ### 🧠 Model & Result